awslabs/duvet/design/witness/decisions.md

 notes on loop invariants and proof asserts work today;
 for ensures clauses, labels come from span identity.
 An upstream Verus report is tracked in [Follow-ups](#follow-ups).

 ---

+## Decision 21: Dogfood annotation placement — definitional properties split, executable properties pair on the checker {#decision-21}

+**Context:** The spec's property inventory
+([Decision 4](#decision-4)) is dogfooded with duvet annotations inside `duvet-coverage`, and review flagged that the placement looked inconsistent: W1, W2, W3, and W6 carry both annotation types on one function, while W4, W5, and W7 split them across two.
+The split is deliberate and follows what each property is *about*.

+### Decision: Placement follows the property's subject

+- **Executable-checker properties (W1, W2, W3, W6):** the
+  property specifies the behavior of an executable engine function (`report_discharged`, `report_test_executed`, `report_ever_executed`, unwitnessed reporting).
+Both annotations sit on that function: `type=test` on the fn header (the `ensures` clause is the proof) and `type=implementation` on the body that computes the verdict.
+- **Definitional properties (W4, W5, W7):** the property
+  quantifies over a definitional spec fn (`binds`, `discharged`) and is proven by a separate lemma. `type=implementation` sits on the definitional spec fn the property is about;
+  `type=test` sits on the proof lemma that discharges it.
+  One spec fn may accumulate several implementation annotations this way (`binds` carries W5's and W7's) — duvet supports stacked annotation blocks on one item.

+Placing both annotations on the proof lemma would claim the lemma *implements* the property, which it does not — the definition does.
+Placing the test on the definition would claim the definition checks itself.

+---